dhowden/raspicam/README.md

 Implemented:

-- Interface to raspistill (and all options)
+- Interface to raspistill
+- Interface to raspiyuv
+- Interface to raspivid

 Todo:

-- Tests!
+- More tests!
-- Interface to raspivid (in progress)
-- Interface to raspistillYUV (in progress)

 ## Installation